codervirugama/testing-inventyv/README.md

-# testing-inventyv
+# Git-Training-Aman-Sir
-testing-inventyv Github training By Aman Sir
+Github training By Aman Sir

 Here is the list of topics that we will cover in this training: